Covid-19

 (g) a workplace in an indoor

-area used for a ritual gathering if more than 50 people are participating
+area used for a ritual gathering;

-(h) entertainment facilities.[33]
+(h) entertainment facilities;

 (3) A person required to provide relevant personal data must be given access to information explaining the reason